 Buying your bridesmaid dresses online can be really convenient- no traipsing through stores, the range is amazing, and you can do it from anywhere.
 Here are a few things to consider when you are buying online:

 - If you’re buying from overseas stores, you may be liable for GST/customs duties when they reach customs.
 If it’s over $400 NZD, you’ll need to pay the GST component when the parcel arrives (see Customs Service for more information).
 This means you’ll need to allow more money, and more time for these bigger ticket purchases.

 - Don’t forget the conversion rate!
 Overseas websites may not be in New Zealand dollars which can make prices look more appealing than they really are.
 Be sure to work out what it’s going to cost in New Zealand dollars, including currency conversion charges, before you buy.

 - Sizing can be dicey.
-When I was bridesmaid for my friend Lisa, I was borderline size 10, but we went with a size 12.
+When I was bridesmaid for my friend Lisa, I was borderline size 10, but we went with a size 12, just in case.
 Thank goodness I did – it was a pretty tight fit!
 At least if it’s too big you can get it taken in.
 If it’s too small, you may end up having to buy another one (or sending the too-small one back, if you’re able to).